usnistgov/oscal-xproc3/README.md

 This may include either OSCAL applications, or applications built to be used in OSCAL development.
 See below and project (folder) readme files for more details.

+Enabling these lightweight, transparent and declarative "logical layers" written in XProc (pipeline step definitions), in XSLT (transformations) and in Schematron (query-based validations) are these excellent libraries (with their dependencies):

+- [Morgana XProc IIIse][morgana] - XProc 3.0
+- [Saxon-HE][saxon12] - XSLT 3.0/3.1 (and XQuery)
+- [SchXSLT][schxslt] - ISO Schematron / community enhancements

+These are open-source projects in support of W3C- and ISO-standardized technologies.
+(Soon to come: [XSpec](https://github.com/xspec/xspec).)
+Helping to install, configure, and make these work seamlessly, so users do not have to notice, is a goal of this project.

-If this software is as easy and performant as we hope, it might be useful not only to XML-stack developers but also to others who wish to cross-check their OSCAL data or software supporting OSCAL by comparison with another stack.
+If this software is as easy, securable and performant as we hope to show, it might be useful not only to XML-stack developers but also to others who wish to cross-check their OSCAL data or software supporting OSCAL by comparison with another stack.

 ### Currently planned projects

 Projects currently planned for deployment in this repository include:

-  - [`schema-field-test](./schema-field-test)` OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
+  - [schema-field-test](./schema-field-test) OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
     - Find and demonstrate modeling or conformance issues in schemas or processors
     - Conversely, demonstrate conformance of validators and design of models
     - Showcase differences between valid and invalid documents, especially edge cases